 No, inventions may be commercialized without patent protection.
-Common examples of such inventions include biomaterials such as cell lines, antibodies, animal strains, and software.
+Common examples of such inventions include biomaterials such as cell lines, antibodies, animal strains and software.

 How does UT Southwestern commercialize technology?

-UT Southwestern may commercialize patented, patent-pending, and unpatented technology.
+UT Southwestern may commercialize patented, patent-pending and unpatented technology.
 Representatives of the Office for Technology Development work together to identify parties most likely interested in the invention.
 Often, inventors are best able to identify potentially interested parties.

-Representatives from the Office for Technology Development are the only representatives authorized to negotiate license and option agreements on behalf of the University.
-The Office for Technology Development is responsible for enforcing and administering all licenses and options and distributing monies paid by third parties to inventors.
+Representatives from the Office for Technology Development are, by law, the only representatives authorized to negotiate license and option agreements on behalf of the University.
+The OTD is responsible for enforcing and administering all licenses and options, and distributing monies, paid by third parties, to inventors.